History of juggling: Roman Empire

 Quintilian, in his Institutes of Oratory, draws a parallel between the skill of an orator who scans ahead in his reading to that of a juggler, writing:

 Hence the possibility of those wonderful tricks of performers on the stage with balls and of other jugglers, whose dexterity is such that one might suppose the things which they throw from them to return into their hands of their own accord, and to fly whithersoever they are commanded to go.

 Sidonius Apollinaris, a Roman officer leading a legion in the French province of Niemen, wrote in his letters that he enjoyed juggling three or four balls as a hobby for his own satisfaction and to entertain his companions in the legions.

 The Roman poet Martial describes a juggler named Agathinus who performed a unique shield manipulation routine:

 The skill of Agathinus, the master juggler, is overwhelming.
 With swift limbs he hurls the shield up in the air and catches it on his foot, on his back, on his head and on his fingertips, although the stage is slippery from sprinkles of perfume and the wind blows hard; it seems as though he is trying to avoid the shield, which is seeking his body of its own accord.
-To keep the shield in constant motion is child’s play for Agathinus; to drop it would take practice.
+To keep the shield in constant motion is child's play for Agathinus; to drop it would take practice.

-The Tractate Sukkah of the Talmud says that Rabbi Shimon ben Gamliel (10 BC to 70 AD) could “take eight fire torches and throw them in the air and catch one and throw one and they did not touch one another.”
-Another mention of torch juggling from around the third century AD appears in the letters of Alciphron, where an incident is described involving a woman whose husband “was attached to the Ionian lass who tosses balls and juggles torches.”
+The Tractate Sukkah of the Talmud says that Rabbi Shimon ben Gamliel (10 BC to 70 AD) could "take eight fire torches and throw them in the air and catch one and throw one and they did not touch one another."
+Another mention of torch juggling from around the third century AD appears in the letters of Alciphron, where an incident is described involving a woman whose husband "was attached to the Ionian lass who tosses balls and juggles torches."

-An ancient mention of knife juggling comes from the early Church father Chrysostom, who in Antioch around AD 450 witnessed jugglers “tossing up knives in rapid succession into the air and catching them by the handle.”
+An ancient mention of knife juggling comes from the early Church father Chrysostom, who in Antioch around 450 AD witnessed jugglers "tossing up knives in rapid succession into the air and catching them by the handle."